-Donte’ Pimpleton is in his first season as the Seminoles’ running backs coach in 2018.
+Donte’ Pimpleton is in his second season as the Seminoles’ running backs coach in 2019.

 Pimpleton, who was college teammates with head coach Willie Taggart, has joined his staff for the fourth time.
 Pimpleton first coached with Taggart at Western Kentucky, where Pimpleton oversaw the wide receivers, before he joined Coach Taggart again at South Florida and Oregon, coaching running backs at both programs.